-In 1975, Congress passed The Energy Policy and Conservation Act, which, among other things, orders that "The President shall...promulgate a rule prohibiting the export of crude oil and natural gas produced in the United States, except that the President may...exempt from such prohibition such crude oil or natural gas exports which he determines to be consistent with the national interest."
-The export of U.S. produced oil has since been significantly restricted with the resulting Short Supply Control Regulations adopted by the US Department of Commerce Bureau of Industry and Security.2 The Department of Commerce has never promulgated rules to comply with the law's mandate to also prohibit the export of natural gas.
+But both DOE's authority (as reflected in the 1992 and 2005 amendments) and FERC's (2005 amendments) appear to conflict with a 1975 statute.
+That year, Congress passed The Energy Policy and Conservation Act, which, among other things, orders that "The President shall...promulgate a rule prohibiting the export of crude oil and natural gas produced in the United States, except that the President may...exempt from such prohibition such crude oil or natural gas exports which he determines to be consistent with the national interest" [emphasis added].
+The export of U.S. produced oil has since been significantly restricted with the resulting Short Supply Control Regulations adopted by the US Department of Commerce Bureau of Industry and Security.
+The Department of Commerce never promulgated rules to comply with the law's mandate to also prohibit the export of natural gas.